romanrodriguez/arcade-game/README.md

 ## Running Instructions:
 To play this game, download the project to your computer, double-click on index.html to open it on your default browser, and enjoy the game!

+## Time Countdown:
+There is a simple timer with 30 seconds on it.
+You can refresh your browser to re-initiate it.
+I'll be improving its interactivity shortly.